ryohei-kamiya/endless-reminder/README.md

 # PushyReminder

-This is a Google Apps Script that will permanently keep reminding persons on chat apps who haven't completed the task until the task is complete.
+This is a Google Apps Script that will permanently keep reminding persons on chat apps (Slack and Chatwork) who haven't completed the task until the task is complete.
 It frees humanity from unproductive tasks that repeatedly remind unresponsive persons.

 <img width="491" alt="pushy-reminder-example" src="https://user-images.githubusercontent.com/2719533/211297547-12ef1e0e-5b2b-40f3-9c87-ea0eac5780d0.png">